 Provides information regarding the federal death penalty system since the enactment of the first modern capital punishment statute in 1988.
 The survey explains the Department of Justice's internal decision-making process for deciding whether to seek the death penalty in individual cases, and presents statistical information focusing on the racial/ethnic and geographic distribution of defendants and their victims.
 Published 9/12/2000.

-Includes information on the age, race, and gender of the offender, the county in which the crime occurred.
-For many of the offenders also includes information about the crime leading to the death sentence as well as information about the co-defendants if any and the victim(s).
+Includes information on the age, race, and gender of the offender, and the county in which the crime occurred.
+For many of the offenders it also includes information about the crime leading to the death sentence as well as information about the co-defendants if any and the victim(s).

 The Texas After Violence Project is an independent narrative and human rights project focusing on the causes and effects of serious violence and human rights violations; criminal investigation and legal processes; incarceration; and executions.